cal-itp/data-infra/docs/analytics_tools/saving_code.md

 * [Git Decision Tree - 'So you have a mess on your hands'](http://justinhileman.info/article/git-pretty/full/)

 (pushing-drag-drop)=
-## Pushing in the Github User Interface
+## Committing in the Github User Interface

-If you would like to push directly from the Github User Interface:
+If you would like to commit directly from the Github User Interface:

-1. Navigate the Github repository and folder that you would like to add your work, and locate the file on your computer that you would like to add
+1. Navigate the Github repository and folder that you would like to add your work, and locate the file on your computer that you would like to commit

-    (Note: if you would like to add your file to a folder that does not yet exist, <a href="https://cal-itp.slack.com/team/U027GAVHFST" target="_blank">message Charlie on Cal-ITP Slack</a> to add it for you)
+    (Note: if you would like to commit your file to a directory that does not yet exist, <a href="https://cal-itp.slack.com/team/U027GAVHFST" target="_blank">message Charlie on Cal-ITP Slack</a> to add it for you)